grimaldello/the-crims-italian-bot/README.md

 //     userActionToDo: UserActions.HUNTING,
 // });
 ```
-These are all **predefined temaplates** of **Actions** that you can do with the bot.
+These are all **predefined templates** of **Actions** that you can do with the bot.

 All **Actions** include **recharge stamina** and **detox** functionalities and will be executed automatically.

 The **rave** used to **recharge stamina** must be one with beer inside.

-You can cahnge the value of property `useFirstRaveOfFavorites` with the following values:
+You can change the value of property `useFirstRaveOfFavorites` with the following values:
 - set it to `true` to use the first rave in favorites list (be sure there's one)
 - set it to `false` to use a random one picked from
 nightlife.